What is my IP Address?

 What's the deal with VPNs?

-Using a VPN is a trade-off and you need to understand the various reasons why you might want to use one.
+Using a VPN is a trade-off - there are some advantages and some disadvantages - and you need to understand the various reasons why you might want to use one.

 Coming from a different geographic location